 If the ICANN Board rejects a proposal it will provide the Address Council with it specific concerns regarding the policy proposal.
 The Address Council, through its chair, will work with the NRO EC to examine the concerns and make an effort to resolve them with the ICANN Board.
 If the concerns cannot be met without changing the substance of the policy proposal, the proposal will be returned to the RIR fora with the ICANN comments.

+[ WE NEED TO DEFINE THE TIME WINDOW FOR THAT DISCUSSION AMONG THE PARTS ]

 6.6.2.4.
 ICANN Board Change Request

 If the ICANN board requests changes to the policy language the Address Council will provide this request to the NRO EC.
 The NRO EC will consult with the RIRs.
-If one of the RIRs objects to the proposed language change, then the proposal will be returned to the RIRs for new dicussions following ther policy development processes.
-PDP fora and the Address Council will await a re-transmittal of the proposal by the NRO EC.
+If one of the RIRs objects to the proposed language change, then the proposal will be returned to the RIRs for new dicuissions following ther policy development processes. .
 If all of the RIRs accept the proposed changes, the NRO EC will so notify the Address Council who will in turn notify ICANN who will then take the action prescribed in the ASO MoU.

 6.6.2.5.
 Notice of Rejection